sdu-concurrency/dio-website/website/business-club.md

 # The DIO Business Club

 The DIO Business Club gives companies access to exclusive services offered by the Digital Innovation Office at the University of Southern Denmark.
 Companies can always select individual services based on their needs, regardless of their membership level.
-The silver and gold memberships have annual fees that give access to special discounts.
+The silver and gold memberships have annual fees that give access to special offers.

 <style>
 .panel-bronze>.panel-heading {